-A.6.12 Shock.
-The EFI shall be mounted in a suitable test vehicle simulating the expected mounting of the device and tested in accordance with the shock test in accordance with MIL-STD-202.
+- A.6.12.
+Shock.
+The ILI shall be mounted in a suitable test fixture simulating the expected mounting of the device and tested in accordance with the shock test in accordance with MIL-STD-202.
 The shock pulse shall be a half sine pulse.
-The amplitude of each shock pulse shall exceed 2000 g's and have a minimum duration of 0.5 milliseconds.

-A.6.13 All-Fire Performance.
-Prior to firing, the test items and their firing circuitry shall be temperature conditioned and maintained at the required temperature for 12 hours, or until the temperature stabilizes at the desired level, whichever is shorter.
-If the EFI cannot be test fired within the temperature chamber, a test protocol shall be established that guarantees the EFI is at the desired temperature.
+The amplitude of each shock pulse shall exceed 2000 Gs and have a minimum duration of 0.5 milliseconds. - A.6.13.
+All-Fire Performance.
+Prior to firing, the ILI shall be temperature conditioned and maintained at the required temperature for 12 hours, or until the temperature stabilizes at the desired level as specified in A.6.2, whichever is shorter.
+If the ILI cannot be test fired within the temperature chamber, a test protocol shall be established that guarantees the ILI is at the desired temperature.
 The conditioning temperature, duration out of the chamber, and logic used for this testing protocol shall be documented.
 Whenever it is necessary to repeat cold temperature conditioning of a cold device, all condensation shall be removed from the device before it is returned to the temperature-conditioning chamber.
-Effort shall be made to assure that the EFI meets the temperature requirements at the moment it is functioned.
-The EFI shall be fired from the firing unit of A.5.1.
-The output shall be measured and shall conform to the EFI's acceptance criteria.

-A.6.14 High Firing Voltage.
-The EFI shall be fired from the firing unit described in A.5.1 charged to the limits of the firing system, or to 150% of the maximum intended use firing voltage, which ever is less.
-The output shall be measured and shall conform to the EFI's acceptance criteria.
+Effort shall be made to assure that the ILI meets the temperature requirements at the moment it is functioned.
+The ILI shall be fired from the firing unit of A.5.1.
+The output shall be measured and shall conform to the ILI acceptance criteria. - A.6.14.
+High Firing Voltage.
+The ILI shall be fired from the firing unit described in A.5.1 charged to the limits of the firing system, or to 150% of the maximum intended-use firing voltage, which ever is less.
+The output shall be measured and shall conform to the ILI acceptance criteria. - A.6.15.
+Post Fire Pressure Seal Integrity Test.
+This test requires that ILI that have integral seals that must survive following initiation to prevent venting from a pressure vessel, such as a rocket motor, be tested to the design requirements as specified by the manufacturer or the specific system requirements.
+Failure to maintain a seal shall be noted, a safety assessment generated, and presented to the appropriate safety authority.

-A.7 RELATED INFORMATION
+A.7.
+RELATED INFORMATION

-A.7.1 General.
+- A.7.1.
+General.
 This section contains information, for guidance only, of a general explanatory nature that may be useful but is not mandatory.
-Some of the material in the notes is to assist in understanding the basis for the requirements.

-A.7.2 Intended Use.
-This specification is intended to prescribe tests and test procedures for the evaluation of EFI's by subjecting them to characterization, environmental, and functional tests to establish basic electrical and functional performance of the EFI.
+Some of the material in the notes is to assist in understanding the basis for the requirements. - A.7.2.
+Intended Use.
+This specification is intended to prescribe tests and test procedures for the evaluation of ILI by subjecting them to characterization, environmental, and functional tests to establish basic electrical and functional performance of the ILI. - A.7.3.
+Test Documentation.

-A.7.3 Test Documentation.
 It is always advisable to generate test plans, performance records, equipment, conditions, results, and analyses when conducting any certification.
 A detailed certification test plan should be developed and approved by the appropriate safety authority prior to starting the certification tests.
 The detailed certification test plan should provide descriptions of the following: visual inspections and examinations, fireset, test fixtures, the test firing circuit, and special test equipment that will be used in conducting each test.
-A detailed test report should be provided to the design safety authority at the completion of the certification testing.
+A detailed test report should be provided to the appropriate safety authority at the completion of the certification testing.
 At a minimum this report should include the test data, inspection results, diagnostic records, and explanation of anomalous results.